My Story, Journey & Learnings

 Tense unfulfilled and broken relationships has been the theme in my work

 That experience moved me deeply and brought sleepless nights and many existential questions which triggered a series of deep spiritual awakenings.
-Intrigued by the similarity and difference I saw in people and the impact the outer world seemed to have in our lives, I felt even more determined to teach others build happy and fulfilling lives.
+Intrigued by the similarity and difference I saw in people and the impact the outer world seemed to have in our lives, I felt even more determined to teach others heal and build happy and fulfilling lives.
 This is why I enrolled in two psychotherapy courses, CBT and Hypnotherapy, I started working with private clients and I became a passionate practitioner researcher.
 Yet, the same result: people spoke mostly about their unfulfilled relationships.
 And, naturally, I asked myself: Is this a cultural thing?

 “whether we go for the big dreams or a simple life, we come from the East or the West, we are men or women, young or more mature, most of our struggles are rooted in our relationships and it is the quality of our relationships that determines our mental wellbeing”.